 How does elevation affect wines?

-There was debate for many years as to whether or not altitude really affected wine in perceptible ways.
+There was a debate for many years as to whether or not altitude really affected wine in perceptible ways.
 Thanks largely to the work of Argentine vintner Nicholas Catena, we now understand not only that elevation does impact vineyards but how.
-Catena, owner of Bodega Catena Zapata, has been observing the effects of elevation on Argentine Malbec grapes for more than two decades.
-Catena Zapata now has the Catena Institute of Wine, dedicated to the study of high altitude vineyards.
+Catena, the owner of Bodega Catena Zapata, has been observing the effects of elevation on Argentine Malbec grapes for more than two decades.
+Catena Zapata now has the Catena Institute of Wine, dedicated to the study of high-altitude vineyards.

 As a general rule, grapes grown under stressful conditions, (like drought or poor soil), have a greater concentration of flavor.
 The stresses of higher elevation include the intensity of UV rays, cooler growing temperatures and wide swing in temperature between day and night, as well as less oxygen and carbon dioxide than found in vineyards closer to sea level.